MCP Server for Netwrix Auditor

 -

-with the specified project and environment variables. - Check for the tools icon (
+dotnet runwith the specified project and environment variables. - Check for the tools icon (

-) in Claude Desktop, click it, and verify that the server’s tools are listed.
+) in Claude Desktop, click it, and verify that the serverâs tools are listed. - Test a tool by asking a relevant question.

 - Claude Desktop should now launch the server using